jillianmaher/rpi-sweet-scroll-stu/instructions/step_2.md

 --- task ---

-Add more `div` elements with pictures or text.
+Add more `div` elements with pictures or text in the `index.html` file.

 The example below shows you how to add:
 + A list of the equipment for baking a cake